Generic Name: ribavirin (oral) (rye ba VYE rin)

 if you have ever received treatment for hepatitis C that did not work well.

 If you are a man, do not take Rebetol if your sexual partner is pregnant.
-An unborn baby could also be harmed if a man fathers the child while he is taking this medication.
-Your sexual partner will need frequent pregnancy tests to make sure she is not pregnant while you are taking Rebetol.
+An unborn baby could also be harmed if a man fathers the child while he is taking this medicine.
+Your sexual partner will need frequent pregnancy tests to make sure she is not pregnant while you are taking ribavirin.

 Use at least 2 effective forms of birth control to prevent pregnancy while either sexual partner is taking ribavirin.
 Keep using 2 forms of birth control for at least 6 months after treatment ends.